Kurento/kurento/source/dev/dev_guide.rst

    ``--recursive`` and ``--remote`` are not used together, because each individual submodule may have their own submodules that might be expected to check out some specific commit, and we don't want to update those.

-(Optional) If you want to work and make commits on the submodules, switch them to the tip of their branch, to avoid being in a *detached HEAD*:
+(Optional) If you want to work on the submodules and make commits, switch them to the tip of their branch to avoid being in a *detached HEAD*:

 .. code-block:: shell